Lawyer, or law professional?

-The title ‘lawyer’ has long been coveted – but there are a lot of hoops to jump through.
-You can still pursue a career in the wider legal industry.
+The title ‘lawyer’ has long been coveted—but there are a lot of hoops to jump through to get there.
+If that's not for you, know that you can still pursue a career in the wider legal industry.

 The title ‘lawyer’ has long been coveted.
 It’s the respect, the earning potential, and the opportunity to fight on behalf of vulnerable people that continues to inspire pursuit of the role.